Alaska Northern Lights Tours

 Fairbanks Arctic Circle and Northern Lights Tour

-Enter the legendary Arctic Circle and search for the elusive Northern Lights with this evening tour out of Fairbanks.
-This laid-back van tour into the Alaskan Tundra is sure to be a favorite for you and your family.
+Enter the legendary Arctic Circle and search for the elusive Northern Lights with this evening tour out of Fairbanks, Alaska.
+This laid-back van excursion into the Alaskan Tundra is sure to be a favorite for you and your fam READ MORE...

 Fairbanks Northern Lights and Chena Hot Springs Tour

 Hot springs, ice sculptures, and Aurora Borealis viewing: a true Interior Alaskan trifecta!
-This tour includes roundtrip transportation to Chena Hot Springs Resort, entrance to the Fairbanks Ice Museum, and excellent opportunities to see the Northern Lights.
-Get ready to relax, unwind, and hopefully witness one of the most beautiful sights in the entire natural world.
+This tour includes roundtrip transportation to Chena Hot Springs Resort, entrance to the Aurora Ice Museum, and excellent opportuniti READ MORE...

 About Alaska Northern Lights Tours